-Native moth trap catches have been reduced each year of the program and captures have been reduced by 99.99 percent since the program began.
-Only 14 undyed moths were captured in over 66,000 traps inspected in 2008.
+Native moth trap catches have been reduced each year of the program with the one exception being 2009 and captures have been reduced by 99.76 percent since the program began.

-Extensive boll sampling indicated that larval infestations and boll damage were reduced to very low levels in 2007 and no larvae were detected in 2008.
+Extensive boll sampling indicated that larval infestations and boll damage were reduced to very low levels in 2007 and no larvae were detected in 2008 and 2009.

-In 2002 neighboring cotton producing areas in Chihuahua, Mexico and in the Mesilla Valley of New Mexico began pink bollworm eradication programs.
-No native moth captures were reported from South Central New Mexico and eleven native moths were caught in the Juarez zone in 2008.
+In 2002, neighboring cotton producing areas in Chihuahua, Mexico, and in the Mesilla Valley of New Mexico, began pink bollworm eradication programs.
 The cohesive multi-national and multi-state pink bollworm eradication effort has virtually eliminated PBW populations from the region.
-Program expansion has brought all southwestern US and all northwestern Mexico production into the program.
+Program expansion has brought all southwestern United States and all northwestern Mexico production into the program.
 Only cotton in Durango and Coahuilla states in Mexico (the Laguna area near Torreon) and cotton production in southeast New Mexico and the generally sub-economic populations in southern areas of the Texas High and Rolling Plains remain outside the program.
 It is notable, however, that very low, but detectable PBW populations have been documented from many other areas of Texas as well.

-Pink bollworm eradication programs, built on a foundation of thorough pheromone trapping and using multiple control technologies, have produced very promising results.
+Pink bollworm eradication programs built on a foundation of thorough pheromone trapping and using multiple control technologies, have produced very promising results.
 Bt cotton, long duration pheromone rope, sprayable pheromone mating disruption products, insecticides and sterile moths used in programs of this type can achieve eradication of well entrenched pink bollworm populations.

-Movement of PBW moths into the EP/TP eradication zone from neighboring zones (in Texas and eastern New Mexico) not currently in eradication or suppression programs is a concern.
+Movement of PBW moths into the EPTP eradication zone from neighboring zones (in Texas and eastern New Mexico) not currently in eradication or suppression programs is a concern.
 Program expansion into these areas would eliminate this threat.
 However, it is difficult to justify the cost in areas in which PBW is sporadic pest.
 The availability of sterile moths to complete eradication and maintain areas free from reproducing PBW populations post eradication is critical.
 Elimination of reproducing PBW populations will greatly reduce treatment costs and allow trap density reductions.
 This will result in program cost reductions.
 Trapping programs to detect immigrating native PBW moths, continued availability of Bt cotton and continued availability of sterile moths are needed.
 These and other detection/control technologies will be needed to insure that immigrating native PBW moths do not develop reproducing populations in eradicated zones.